SourceCatalog#

 Methods Summary

-Add a user-defined extra property as a new attribute.
+Add a user-defined property as a new attribute.

 circular_photometry(radius[, name, overwrite])